The co-host will have access to all functionalities available to the host that includes:

 Select the desired co-host from the menu listing all the team members and click on the Remove option.

 Q. Why can’t I add one of my guests as my co-host?

 If someone has joined the event through Guest Access (without registration), that attendee cannot be added as the co-host.

 Q. Can we assign the same co-host for parallel sessions?

 A co-host of one session cannot be the host/co-host for another parallel session.

 Q. Why doesn't the co-host appear on the event landing page and session agenda tab?

-Co-host is a special accessibility feature for an organiser to help him manage the event and session, Thus that's the reason the co-host name or details doesn't appear on the event landing & session agenda.
+Co-host is a special accessibility feature for an organizer to help him manage the event and session.
+Thus that's the reason the co-host name or details doesn't appear on the event landing & session agenda.